Junliu66/CellularDataVisualization/tasks.md

 first frame, which show all the countries and let user select them, we need to connect two frame.
 We found some examples of connecting frames and chose a best way to do that.
+After doing some small changes we finally made what our project currently looks like. examples of connecting frames and chose a best way to do that.
 After doing some small changes we finally made what our project currently looks like.